Digital Threat Assessment Trainings

 • An understanding of current social media platforms and associated risks.

-In order to receive Texas Commission on Law Enforcement (TCOLE) credit for this training each Texas Peace Officer and/or individual seeking TCOLE credit must do the following:
+In order to receive Texas Commission Law Enforcement (TCOLE) credit for this training each Texas Peace Officer and/or individual seeking TCOLE credit must do the following:

 • Take the training on either a desktop, laptop or tablet with a camera.
 Cell phones are not permitted to be used for the training.